jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_overview.rst

 Mobile`.

-The course team can add a video to their course as soon as its unique video ID is assigned, and the video plays in the LMS as soon as its status is Ready.
+The course team can add a video to their course as soon as its unique video ID is assigned, and the video plays in the LMS as soon as its status is "Ready".
 However, processing takes 24 hours to complete for all encodings and all video hosting sites.